 Confused?
 That’s ok.

 To help alleviate the confusion, we’ll break down the differences between these two similar but vastly different items.
 Knowing the difference between the two will help you be a more proficient shooter, and will help you have a better understanding of firearms use.
+So, let’s dive into the magazine vs. clip issue:

 What is a Magazine?